Bath and North East Somerset

 Overview ⁞ Bath and North East Somerset combines the historic city of Bath with surrounding countryside and villages.
 Bath, a UNESCO World Heritage Site, is renowned for its Roman Baths, Georgian crescents, and abbey.
 The River Avon runs through the city, with hills rising around it, offering scenic views.
 The surrounding area includes Chew Valley Lake, historic towns like Keynsham, and rural landscapes of rolling hills, woodland, and farmland, forming a mix of cultural heritage and natural beauty.

-The administrative boundary of Bath and North East Somerset can be viewed on OpenStreetMap: District Boundary of Bath and North East Somerset.
+The administrative boundary of Bath and North East Somerset can also be viewed on OpenStreetMap: District Boundary of Bath and North East Somerset.

 Key Facts about Bath and North East Somerset